rubocop/rubocop-performance/README.md

 ## Compatibility

-RuboCop Performance complies with the RuboCop core compatibility.
+RuboCop Performance is compatible with RuboCop core.

 See the [compatibility documentation](https://docs.rubocop.org/rubocop/compatibility.html) for further details.